 Peter Korn, the Center’s Executive Director, has been a furniture maker since 1974.
 He is the author of Woodworking Basics: Mastering the Essentials of Craftsmanship (Taunton Press, 2003), The Woodworker’s Guide to Hand Tools (Taunton Press, 1998), and Why We Make Things and Why It Matters (David R. Godine, 2013).
-Prior to founding the Center for Furniture Craftsmanship in 1993, Peter spent six years as Program Director at Colorado’s Anderson Ranch Arts Center and four years as adjunct Associate Professor at Drexel University.
+Prior to founding the Center for Furniture Craftsmanship in 1993, Peter spent six years as Program Director at Colorado’s Anderson Ranch Arts Center and four years as adjunct Associate Professor at Drexel University in Philadelphia.
 His award-winning furniture has been exhibited nationally in galleries and museums.

 Peter’s approach to woodworking calls for a balance between traditional hand skills and effective machine use.
 “Craftsmanship,” says Peter, “is more than a set of skills; through the process of creating an object, we transform ourselves.”

 To see a short documentary about Peter Korn, made by British filmmaker Ben Spilling, click here.

 Teresa Audet is an artist and furniture maker in Minneapolis, MN.
 She holds a B.F.A. in Furniture Design from the Minneapolis College of Art and Design and studied at the Mount Fuji School of Fine Woodworking in Yamanashi, Japan.
 Her exhibitions include the 2019 group show “Making a Seat at the Table: Women Transform Woodworking,” presented at Philadelphia’s Center for Art in Wood.
 She received a 2019 Artist Initiative Grant from the Minnesota State Arts Board, has been awarded artist residencies nationwide, and serves as the Arts and Program Manager for the Minneapolis Art Lending Library.
 Her website is teresaaudet.com.